1 Peter Devotional Commentary

 1 Peter 1:8

 Peter was one of the three disciples that saw the glory of God in Christ on the holy mount.
-Having seen this and coming to a depth of understanding of our position in Christ, he rejoices to remind us that all Christians are born for glory - the glory as of the only begotten of the Father, full of grace and truth, for we are one with Him.
+Having seen this and coming to a depth of understanding of our position in Christ, he rejoices to remind us that all Christians are born for glory: "The glory of the one and only Son from the Father, full of grace and truth," for we are one with Him.

-Peter reminds us that as we walk through this Christ-rejecting, sinful world, our miracle of read more...
+Peter reminds us that as we walk through this Christ-rejecting, sinful world, our read more...

 1 Peter 1:9